Local Statistics

 Oregon has the highest percentage of children enrolled in kindergarten who have been exempted from receiving at least one vaccine, and Ashland, Oregon, has the highest rate of exemptions in the state.

 Now some people may say it’s no big deal; there are still enough kids immunized to keep a vaccine preventable disease at bay.
 But remember, some children who are immunized will not develop immunity.
-That means our community immunity is even less than the numbers tell us.
+That means our herd immunity is even less than the numbers tell us.
 And what the numbers tell us isn’t good.

 What does all this tell us?
 It means that as a community we are not protected against many vaccine preventable diseases.